 While the football hasn’t been as scintillating to watch as previous campaigns, it is clear that we are a much more balanced side and not purely dependent on one individual.

 If has been a credit to Jurgen and the squad that we have been able to go toe to toe with the colossus that is Man City, who if you believed the pre-season pundits, would stroll away with the league.

-However with ever growing confidence, we certainly have the opportunity to keep pushing them all the way.
+With ever growing confidence, the Reds certainly have the opportunity to keep pushing City all the way.